 8-12 Years: Back Seat with Seatbelt

 Keep your child in a booster seat until they are big enough to properly fit in a seat belt.
+This is usually at least 4 ft.
+9in. and 60 lbs.
 The seat belt must fit snug across your child’s shoulder and chest and not cross the neck or face.
-It is important that your children still ride in the back seat because it is safer there.
+It is important that your children still ride in the back seat at least until 12 years because it is safer there.